Services Provided

 Using a standard battery of assessment instruments (MMPI, Woodcock-Johnson, Trauma Symptoms Checklist for Children) and clinical evaluations, youth undergo a comprehensive assessment and evaluation upon admission to YDI, including compilation and review of existing records.
 This comprehensive assessment will be used to formulate the Individual Development Plan (IDP) that will guide delivery of services in all other areas.
 In addition, these assessments provide a baseline by which progress in treatment may be objectively measured.

-Youth in the Journey Chaperon Program participate in one hour and thirty minutes of group counseling up to four times a week.
-These groups are led by Master’s level Clinicians with specialized training in working with juveniles who have sexual behavior problems.
-Group Counseling emphasizes peer-helping and uses a cognitive behavioral approach.
-Youth are guided, by use of the Pathways workbook and other cognitive-behavioral techniques, to examine issues surrounding their sexually abusive behavior, including developing victim empathy, controlling deviant sexual urges, avoiding triggers, interrupting distorted thinking and the offense cycle, and developing positive sexuality.
+Group Counseling emphasizes peer helping and uses a cognitive behavioral approach.
+Youth are guided, by the use of the Pathways workbook and other cognitive-behavioral techniques, to examine issues surrounding their sexually abusive behavior, including developing victim empathy, controlling deviant sexual urges, avoiding triggers, interrupting distorted thinking and the offense cycle, and developing positive sexuality.

 Youth participate in individual counseling with clinicians as indicated by a youth’s IDP.
 It is specifically anticipated that youth participate in a minimum of one hour of individual counseling each month as an adjunct to Group Counseling.